mfpiccolo/self_systeem/README.md

 5. Run the tests to ensure they pass.

-6. Repeat this process features have been covered.
+6. Repeat this process until all features have been covered.
 Remeber you can require any affirmation so for example you can now create a affirmation to cover blog post comments that requires create_post.

 The great thing about this method of testing is you can have multiple starting points.  i.e. (registration/admin_signup, registration/user_signup)
 ```